How a Turn Streams from Backend to Browser¶

 BE→FE | varies | Secondary-workflow passthrough (see §6). |

-| 13 | done |
+| 13 | warning |

 BE→FE | (none) | Terminal.
 Stream closes; FE runs afterStream(). |

-The only event whose data is not JSON is token — it's a raw text delta, with newlines escaped to \n and un-escaped on arrival.
+The only event whose data is not JSON is token — it's a raw text delta, with newlines escaped to \n and un-escaped on arrival. (error is the one dual-shape channel: JSON from the pipeline handlers, a bare string from the pre-pipeline guards listed in §7.)

 4. Two events that never reach the browser¶